 On one hand, with the right partners, information exchange improves the conditions for all parties involved, optimizing use of resources and increasing productivity.
 On the other hand, the same information falling into the wrong hands can be turned against the information owners.
 Seafarers and harbors alike experience a growing number of threats related to information hijacking.
 Harbors have been tricked into accommodating ships under false identities.
 Ships have been led into dangerous areas believing they communicate with a harbor.
 In short, information needs to be protected.
 The information owner needs to feel safe that the information reaches the intended recipient, and the recipient needs to feel safe knowing that the information comes from the right sender.

-Navelink adds the layers of security needed to accomplish exactly this along IMO’s recommendations and prepares the maritime actors for potentially higher security regulations in the future.
+Navelink adds the layers of security needed to accomplish exactly this along recommendations set by the International Maritime Organization, IMO, and prepares the maritime actors for potentially higher security regulations in the future.

 Navelink solves the problem of proving ones identity by issuing unique identity certificates to our members which they use to sign their communication.
 Whether in the role of sender or receiver, these identity certificates are used to verify ones identity.